Lash Serum Side Effects: A Mistake I Regret

 And once that fat is gone, it does not simply come back.

-This has been confirmed repeatedly in ophthalmology research, where it describes significant periorbital fat loss and eyelid changes in patients using prostaglandin analog eye drops, with many of these changes persisting even after the drug was stopped.
+This has been confirmed repeatedly in ophthalmology research, where significant periorbital fat loss and eyelid changes in patients using prostaglandin analog eye drops for glaucoma have been seen for many years, with many of these changes persisting even after the drug was stopped.

 This is not theoretical.
 It is visible on imaging and in long-term patient follow-up.